-Below are some examples of cartoon style logo designs we have created from scratch for our clients.
-Please remember, your logo will be completely unique to your business.
-These real examples are just to give you an idea of the quality you can expect.
+Below are some examples of cartoon logo designs we have created from scratch for our clients.
+However, do remember that your cartoon logo design will be completely unique to your business.
+These real examples are just to give you an idea of the cartoon character quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?

 Cartoon Logo Design Explained

 A cartoon logo design is the right fit for businesses that want to come across as amusing, fun or expressive.
 However there is more to cartoon logos than just fun colors and friendly fonts.
 Below is a list of different ways a cartoon logo design can become a vital part of your brand.

 Using a Cartoon Logo Design Relevant to Your Business